hazelgrove/hazelnut-dynamics-agda/README.md

 - [continuity.agda](continuity.agda) includes a sketch of a proof of continuity.
-This is built on postulates of a result from our POPL17 work and a few properties that would need to be proven about the expression forms from that work and the alpha-normal requirement we have in this work.
+This is built on postulates of a result from our POPL17 work and a few properties that would need to be proven about the expression forms from that work and the α-normal requirement we have in this work.

 ## Lemmas and Smaller Claims